cutelabnyc/missedops-diy/guides/README-sept-2021.md

 ## Programming

 Your Missed Ops circuit boards should come pre-programmed.
 However, if for some reason you need to re-program them, you can use the .hex file in the `upload` directory to flash the Missed Ops program to the board.
-Be sure to run the `upload.sh` script, which includes the correct settings for the fuses on the atmega chip.
 We recommend using the [AVR Pocket Programmer](https://www.sparkfun.com/products/9825) from SparkFun.
+If you're using this programmer, you can run the `upload.sh` script, which includes the correct settings for the fuses on the atmega chip.
 You'll also need the `avrdude` command line program.
+Check the [README.md](../upload/README.md) in `upload` for more details.